LukeMcHenry311/work-scheduler-xiexie/README.md

 5. added save button for the time block that is then saved into local storage.
 6. made the refresh page keep the saved events from the user.

+repository for weekly challenge is https://github.com/LukeMcHenry311/work-scheduler-xiexie

+URL of the deployed application is https://lukemchenry311.github.io/work-scheduler-xiexie/

+screenshot of deployed application below
 ![Screenshot 2021-05-30 152903](https://user-images.githubusercontent.com/82482629/120120672-0b8eec00-c15c-11eb-852c-dc794120e9f2.png)